 I guess at this point we need to talk about the Apple screens, mainly used on iMac.
 Up until the current iMac these have had the sRGB gamut.

-The new 4K and 5K Retina displays now used on late 2015 iMacs do have a wide gamut, however this is based on the digital cinema projector DCI P3 specification, which is a different shaped gamut to AdobeRGB1998, which most wide gamut screens use.
+The 4K and 5K Retina displays now used from 2015 for iMacs do have a wide gamut, however this is based on the digital cinema projector DCI P3 specification, which is a different shaped gamut to AdobeRGB1998, which most wide gamut screens use.
 It seems Apple and Adobe are not talking and the graphic arts world is not being considered.

 Still, it is much better that before, when correctly calibrated and profiled, however some greens and blues will suffer when displaying AdobeRGB1998 images.